vpatryshev/ScalaKittens/ScalaStyleGuide.md

 db.readUsers.filter(_.gender == 'F').flatMap(_.kids).flatMap(_.school).flatMap(_.teacherOf("math")).flatMap(_.phoneNUmber).foreach(_.call)
 ```

 2.3.
+Composition (mixin).
+There's no reason to stuff everything in a class; traits are an elegant way to split responsibilities, and then you can combine traits to build a class.

+2.4.
 Dependency Injection is best done by cake pattern; and there's an even better solution from Chris Sachs: https://www.hakkalabs.co/articles/scala-bay-tech-talk-abstract-types https://drive.google.com/file/d/0BwRrcixvqFQgeTJZdVRaZ0hMU3ZMOFVKNlo2RENwN3c5ekZR/edit

-2.4.
+2.5.
 String-typing is not a bright idea; introduce individual types for individual data, so that you do not add, e.g., company name to street name.
 Same with "long ids"; nobody adds or subtracts two ids.

-2.5. scalaz is not evil, it is a vast collection of best algorithms and solutions in Scala
+2.6. scalaz is not evil, it is a vast collection of best algorithms and solutions in Scala

-2.6.
+2.7.
 Forget about synchronized, wait, notifyAll, it's ancient.
 Use CPS.

-2.7.
+2.8.
 Monads don't commute (except for a very special monad, `Reader`)

-2.8. `TraversableOnce` is enough on most occasions
+2.9. `TraversableOnce` is enough on most occasions

-2.9.
+2.10.
 Booleans are an abomination.
 You return a boolean, next you'll have to dump an explanation into a log... why? return your explanation to the client.

-2.10.
+2.11.
 Defensive programming is the last resort; with properly designed types bad values just don't compile.

 ## Sources
 This classical source: http://docs.scala-lang.org/style/ contains a lot of good hints, and a lot of senseless hints.
 These old laws are just bit _too_ old.
 Also, these rules are too totalitarian, in my view.
 There's nothing wrong, for instance, in writing